Most underperforming websites are not visibly broken. Pages load correctly, traffic arrives, and analytics dashboards appear healthy.

 Effective intervention requires connecting event data to decision moments, not just page views.
 Revenue agents rely on signals such as hesitation, repeated interactions, and prior context to determine what to say next.

 If those aren’t measured and interpreted correctly, the agent is essentially blind—no matter how advanced the model is.
-A practical diagnostic model consists of three layers:
+A practical diagnostic model for an AI sales agent consists of three layers:

 When these layers are aligned, agents can intervene with precision.
 For example, repeated pauses on a comparison section can trigger a clarifying prompt instead of a generic greeting.
 The challenge is not excessive data, but unclear decision rules.